 It was Friday, April 29, 2005.
 But it didn’t matter.
-Vovka and I were upbeat party animals, and we hung out in clubs five days a week.
-It just happened that, and that’s how it always happens – at some point in life, Fate brings the right people together.
-Vovka and I turned out to be the right ones for two reasons: work and bachelor life.
+Vovka and I were upbeat party animals, hanging out in clubs five days a week.
+It just happened, and that’s how it always happens – at some point in life, Fate brings the right people together.
+Vovka and I turned out to be the right people for two reasons: work and bachelor life.
 I wasn’t married, and Vovka was recently divorced.
-I had only seen his ex-wife, a very attractive girl, once – more than three years ago I accidentally met them together on a country beach.
-I drove my car, so I gave the couple a ride downtown.
-Afterward, clearly fighting a bout of jealousy, Vovka confessed that his wife had called me handsome.
-The situation was only amusing; I wasn’t in the habit of eyeing up taken women.
-Squat, about five-foot-seven, stocky, covered with hair everywhere, even all over his back, pot-bellied, with a bulldog jaw, cold gray tenacious and deeply set predatory eyes – Vovka, like all men who are insecure with women, acted in reverse – constantly braved it out and played macho.
-What kind of macho is he, though?!
-Besides, he spoke very loudly.
-My father once said it was a country habit.
-Any emotional story Vovka told in a minute would turn into an obscene yelling.
-As a consequence, the people around us would stare at us, I would feel uncomfortable, and I would blush and scold my friend.
-Vovka would calm down for a few minutes, but nature took its course, and everything repeated itself with endless regularity.
+I had seen his ex-wife, a very attractive girl, only once, more than three years ago, when I ran into them together on a country beach.
+I was driving my car, so I took the couple downtown.
+Afterwards, Vovka, obviously fighting a bout of jealousy, confessed that his wife had called me handsome.
+The situation was only amusing; I wasn’t in the habit of ogling taken women.
+Squat, about one hundred and seventy centimeters tall, stocky, with hair everywhere, even all over his back, pot-bellied, with a bulldog’s jaw, cold, gray, tenacious, and deep-set, predatory eyes – Vovka, like all men who are insecure around women, acted the other way around, constantly bragging and playing macho.
+But what kind of macho is he!?
+He also spoke very loudly.
+My father once said that it was a rural habit.
+Any emotional story Vovka would tell in a minute would turn into an obscene yelling.
+As a result, people around us would stare at us, I would feel uncomfortable, and I would blush and scold my friend.
+Vovka would calm down for a few minutes, but nature would take its course and everything would repeat itself with endless regularity.
 Actually, there are very few people who don’t use foul language.
 We should build a monument to them.
-My father in the first place – he never swore.
-He spent more than a quarter-century in the army after all!
-So there you go.
+First of all, my father – he never swore.
+After all, he spent more than a quarter of a century in the army!
+So there you have it.

-I met Vovka again about three years ago after the army.
+I met Vovka again after the army about three years ago.
 We served in different units of the same division and didn’t know each other personally.
-But then one day I went with my father to one of the wholesale depots.
-I entered the director’s office, and I saw a familiar face there.
-Vovka recognized me right away, too.
-We were glad to see each other, and we got to talking on the street.
-As luck would have it, Vovka turned out to be the deputy commercial director of the “Pelikan” wholesaler for household chemicals.
-His boss, Andrey Petrovich, a big tall man with a face red from drinking alcohol and watery eyes indifferent to everything, hinted through Vovka about five percent extra if we want to sell our goods in “Pelikan.”
-It was a no-alternative offer – my father and I agreed right away.
-It all happened quickly, and the next day we brought the first batch to the base.
+But one day I went with my father to one of the wholesale depots.
+I entered the director’s office and saw a familiar face.
+Vovka recognized me at once.
+We were glad to see each other, and we got to talking outside.
+As luck would have it, Vovka turned out to be the deputy commercial director of the “Pelican” wholesale company of household chemicals.
+His boss, Andrey Petrovich, a big, tall man with a face red from drinking alcohol and watery eyes, indifferent to everything, hinted through Vovka about five percent extra if we wanted to sell our goods in the “Pelican”.
+It was a single-option offer, and my father and I immediately agreed.
+Everything happened quickly, and the next day we took the first batch of goods to the depot.

 And then Vovka divorced his wife.
 Honestly, they never looked like a couple.
 Vovka met his future wife in the army at a disco, they got married like everyone else and divorced like everyone else, but without children.
-Vovka rented a one-room apartment near work and indulged in the pleasures of bachelor life.
-He was a terrible womanizer, and a dirty one.
+Vovka rented a one-room apartment near his work and indulged in the pleasures of bachelor life.
+He was a terrible womanizer, and a dirty one at that.
 Well, you know, that’s when the perception of women is all vulgar talk and greasy jokes.
 Vovka held a grudge.
-His life’s meaning was simplified into four things: money, women, hunting, and camouflage.
+The meaning of his life was simplified to four things: money, women, hunting and camouflage.
 In that order exactly.
-All the days at work, Vovka was tossing around with his hair disheveled and thinking about how he could make a lot of money.
-And to snatch also meant to “make money.”
+All the days at work, Vovka rushed around with his hair disheveled, thinking about how to make a lot of money.
+And snatching also meant “making money”.
 That was basically where Vovka put all his mighty energy.
 At the same time, he kept an eye on all the women he liked and gave them a vibe of desire.
 Hunting was Vovka’s third passion; he could talk about it for hours.
-Every vacation Vovka would drive to his parents in Pskov, wandering around the fields and woods with a rifle, and telling everyone about it with great spirit for months on end.
+Every vacation, Vovka would go to his parents’ house in Pskov, wander around the fields and woods with a rifle, and tell everyone about it with great spirit for months on end.
 His pathological passion for camouflage stemmed from his love of hunting.
-Vovka found anything with a camouflage pattern on it beautiful.
-If he saw such clothes, he purred with delight and bought them.
+Anything with a camouflage pattern on it was beautiful to Vovka.
+When he saw such clothes, he purred with joy and bought them.
 Vovka’s closet was always full of camouflage rags, but he almost never wore them in everyday life.
-Vovka dressed in poor taste, a little slovenly and simple; he walked widely, shifting from one foot to the other in a bearish way and wearing down his shoes on the inner side.
+Vovka dressed in bad taste, a little sloppy and simple; he walked with his legs wide apart, shifting from one foot to the other in a bearish way, and wore worn-out shoes.

-I arrived at the meeting place in an old rattling bus.
-I saw Vovka through the glass, walking clumsily along the sidewalk, scratching at the back of his head.
+I arrived at the meeting place in an old, rattling bus.
+I saw Vovka through the window, walking clumsily along the sidewalk, scratching the back of his head.

-“Whassup!” he barked, and with all his might, he put his fives in my palm, squeezing it tightly.
-His hands are of the workingman’s type, his fingers are short and inflexible.
-That’s why Vovka always spread them out before shaking hands, making his hand look like a crab.
+“Whassup!” he barked, and with all his might he put his fives in my palm, squeezing it tight.
+His hands are of the worker type, his fingers are short and inflexible.
+That’s why Vovka always spreads them before shaking hands, making his hand look like a crab.

 “Hey, you blockhead!
 How’s it going!?”
-I answered, in our manner of speaking, a little rudely.
+I replied, a little rudely in our way of speaking.

-“You see, all day at fucking work thinking about how to coin some money!”
+“You know, all day long at fucking work thinking about how to coin some money!”
 Vovka ruffled his hair.
 “Fucked my head off!
 No fucking clue!”

 “Oh!
-Edik is here,” I waved my hand in the direction of the ‘cabbies’ standing across the street.
+Edik is here,” I waved my hand in the direction of the “picker-uppers” standing across the street.

 “Well, just awesome!
 We’ll ride home drunk on Edik!”
-Vovka laughed out loud, pretended to be drunk, staggered, and hiccupped a couple of times for good measure.
+Vovka laughed out loud, pretending to be drunk, staggering and hiccupping a few times for good measure.

-Edik was a young guy of about twenty-two, a short, lean brunette, a final-year university student.
-He had an attractive face, but he would have looked better if he hadn’t smoked, hadn’t sat curled up behind the wheel all the time, and had exercised.
+Edik was a young man of about twenty-two, a short, slender brunette, in his final year at university.
+He had an attractive face, but he would have looked better if he hadn’t smoked, if he hadn’t spent all his time curled up behind the wheel, and if he had exercised.
 Edik drove a white VAZ-2107.
 Cars were his passion.
-Trying to improve his own, he was always fiddling around with it.
-The backlights of the “Seven”, two red circles, glowed through the rectangular plastic like rocket jets.
-Anything that could glow in the cabin exuded the same muted red color.
-The acoustics got with the program: if Edik turned on “Rammstein,” the sound blasted a hundred meters away, and a red sonic hell broke out in the car.
+Trying to improve his own, he was always tinkering with it.
+The backlights of the “seventh” model Zhiguli car, two red circles, shone through the rectangular plastic like rocket jets.
+Everything in the cabin that could glow emitted the same muted red color.
+The acoustics got with the program: when Edik turned on “Rammstein,” the sound reverberated a hundred meters away, and a red sonic hell broke out in the car.